leezhenghui/tsnode-proxify/README.md

   - async-callback
   - async-promise

-tsnode-proxify enable the aspect modularity to be implemented as an `Interceptor` class(declared by @Interceptor decorator) for a specific QoS intention, which can be dynamically injected into the join-point if a desired @QoS declaration being found on the target method.
+tsnode-proxify enable the aspect modularity to be implemented as an `Interceptor` class(declared by @Interceptor decorator) for a specific QoS intention, which can be dynamically injected into the join-point if a desired @QoS declaration being claimed on the target method.

 ```typescript